 Currently, only attorneys are authorized to file cases electronically using the Court’s Case Management/Electronic Case Filing (“CM/ECF”) System.
 See Local Rule 5-4.2(a)(1).
 If you are not represented by a lawyer, you may submit a complaint or notice of removal for filing by mail or by using the Electronic Document Submission System (“EDSS”).
 A complaint or notice of removal may also be filed in person or by mail at any of the divisional offices when the courthouses are open.
 (Check the court's website to determine if the courthouse is open to the public during the pandemic).
 If you mail your complaint or notice of removal or bring it in for filing in person, you must send or bring the original of every document to be filed.
 You may provide an extra copy for the clerk to file stamp and return to you.
 If filing by mail, you must also provide a self-addressed, stamped envelope for this file-stamped copy to be returned to you.

-Pursuant to Local Rule 5-4.1.1, after making a first appearance, non-incarcerated pro se litigants may seek leave of Court to use the CM/ECF System to file electronically (e-file).
+Under Local Rule 5-4.1.1, after making a first appearance, a non-incarcerated pro se litigant may seek leave of Court to file documents electronically (e-file).
 In order to e-file, you must first demonstrate to the Court that you meet all the technical requirements necessary to access and utilize the CM/ECF System.
-For more information, please review the Court's Electronic Filing for Pro Se Litigants page.
+For more information, please review the Court’s Electronic Filing for Pro Se Litigants page.